PathriVidyaPraveen/Epoch-Spring-Camp-Unsupervised-Learning/README.md

 2. I have tried to optimize the value of k in the K-Means clustering algorithm .
 So I have found out the optimal k value by plotting the elbow curve by calculating within-cluster sum of squares (WCSS) value for different k values.

 **Inferences and Insights:**
+1. Optimal number of clusters i.e value of K determined by the elbow point of the curve is 2 for the given csv file.
+2. Number of points clustered into 2 clustered are 373 and 8184 respectively.
+3. Actually Andhra Pradesh is located between 12 to 19 degree North latitudes and 77 to 85 degree East longitude approximately.
+But there are some extreme outliers for some places ...
+There is one point at 800 North latitude which is impossible.
+Also some places have extremely low longitude.
+This suggests that there may be some mistakes in the dataset.
+So by using these K-Means Clustering , I think we may be able to find out these places as anomalies and this may also help us in verifying data once again.
+4. By increasing the number of clusters , I think we may further subdivide the state into districts and this can be highly useful in real-world tasks like Business and Postal Departments , Disaster Management etc..